jimsonjames0/CS-576-Final-Project/README.md

 ## Project Overview

 This project implements a complete Keyword Spotting (KWS) pipeline designed for low-power, neuromorphic edge computing.

-The objective is to train a conventional deep learning model for speech command recognition, convert it to a Spiking Neural Network (SNN), and evaluate it using an Intel Loihi–compatible neuromorphic emulator.
+The objective is to:

+- Train a conventional deep learning model for speech command recognition (CNN).
+- Build and train a Spiking Neural Network (SNN) using snnTorch.
+- Run both models through an Intel Loihi–compatible neuromorphic emulator using Nengo / Nengo-Loihi.
+- Compare accuracy and spike-based “energy-style” behavior across ANN, SNN, and Loihi-style classifiers.

 The end-to-end workflow includes:

 1. Baseline CNN training on MFCC features
-2. SNN conversion using snnTorch
+2. Baseline SNN training using snnTorch
+3. SNN conversion experiments (ANN → SNN)
-3. Loihi-based neuromorphic emulation using Nengo and Nengo-Loihi
+4. Loihi-style neuromorphic emulation using Nengo and Nengo-Loihi
-4. Accuracy and energy-style comparisons between ANN, SNN, and Loihi models
+5. Accuracy and spike-based comparisons between CNN, SNN, and Loihi classifiers

 This repository provides a reproducible implementation of all stages.